lavague-ai/LaVague/docs/docs/contributing/contributing.md

 Feel free to make use of our pre-configured dev container in VSCode to quickly set up a dev environment.

-⚠️ Pre-requisites:
+??? info "Pre-requisites"

     - 🐋 Docker: Ensure Docker is installed and running on your machine
     - Visual Studio Code + Visual Studio Code's Remote - Containers Extension
-- Fork the LaVague repo and git clone it locally.
+    - Ensure you have forked the LaVague repo and git cloned it locally

 To open the project in our dev container you need to: